ador1495/SomethingWithSheet/README.md

-A PowerFull and optimized Sheet WebApp. ok
+A PowerFull and optimized Sheet WebApp.